vfarcic/devops26/manuscript/02-intro.md

     --default-environment-prefix jx-rocks
 ```

 Let's explore what we're getting with that command.
-You should be able to correlate my explaination with the console output.
+You should be able to correlate my explanation with the console output.

 First, Azure authentication screen should open asking you to confirm that you are indeed who you claim you are.
 If that does not happen, please open the link provided in the output manually.